About Wireless Access

-The BC wireless network is available in every residence hall, as well as many other locations on campus, including libraries, classrooms, dining halls, and even outdoor common areas.
+The BC wireless network is available in every residence hall, as well as many other locations on campus, including libraries, classrooms, and dining halls.
 Faculty, staff, students, and guests of Boston College may use the wireless network at BC.

-"bcsecure" is a secure wireless network service that offers a much greater degree of privacy and security (BC username and password required).
-BC faculty, staff, and students are strongly encouraged to use bcsecure.
-Learn how to connect to bcsecure (login required) on your laptop, tablet, or other mobile device.
+"eduroam" is a secure wireless network service that offers a much greater degree of privacy and security (BC username and password required).
+BC faculty, staff, and students are strongly encouraged to use eduroam.
+Learn how to connect to eduroam on your laptop, tablet, or other mobile device.

 Improving Wireless Access